About Active Health KC

 What Sets Us Apart...

-If you are looking for a Prairie Village Chiropractor, you have come to the right place.
-Active Health KC: Chiropractic & Rehab uses the most current evidence-based protocols and techniques to functionally assess and treat patients with neuromusculoskeletal conditions (disorders of the nerves, joints, and muscles).
-With extensive hours in post-graduate education and coursework, the doctors at Active Health Solutions have a variety of treatment methods which allows them the ability to individually customize the treatment for each patient.
-This unique approach and extensive post-graduate work sets Active Health Solutions apart from other clinics.
+If you are looking for a chiropractor in the Prairie Village/Overland Park area, you’re in the right place.
+Active Health KC uses the most current evidence-based protocols and techniques.
+As a result they can functionally assess and treat patients with disorders of the nerves, joints, and muscles.
+With extensive hours in post-graduate education and coursework, the doctors at Active Health KC have a variety of treatment methods.
+Therefore, they have the ability to individually customize the treatment for each patient in the Kansas City area.
+This unique approach and extensive post-graduate work sets Active Health KC apart from other clinics.

 - Bachelor of Science in Kinesiology from Kansas State University

-- Doctor of Chiropractic - Graduating Cum Laude
+- Doctor of Chiropractic - Graduating Cum Laude, Palmer College of Chiropractic

 - Diplomate for the American Chiropractic Rehabilitation Board